 Under the guidance of Coach Josh Thomson, the Red Lions have displayed excellent teamwork, court awareness, and resilience while dominating the results.

 The team’s success is driven by standout performances from top scorers Jamie Nicholas and Seth Curry, who are consistently leading the offensive efforts.
-Young stars Jokubas Kvass and Jaden Johnson have also been impressive, showing their potential as future top-level players.
+Young stars Jokubas Kvasys and Jaden Johnson have also been impressive, showing their potential as future top-level players.

 Another rising talent, Devon Warriner, has quickly developed into one of the most skilful players in the area, showcasing an all-around game and a keen eye for passing that sets up his teammates effectively.